 Estimates of the death toll differ.
 Hurricane Katrina Relief estimates the loss of life at 1,836.
 6 Robert Lindsay in his "Beyond Highbrow" blog estimates: 1,723 deaths directly caused by Katrina, and 2,358, direct and indirect deaths for a total of 4,081 deaths.
 7 Hundreds of thousands were dislocated; a quarter million went into Texas alone.
 The Washington Post reported:

 Many had no homes, assets, or jobs to which to return.
 Property damage was immense.

 Within a week, the finger pointing began.
 Many media commentators place much of the blame on the Federal government's lack of planning for such a event, and their sluggishness in responding to the disaster.
 According to the Washington Post:

 People ask why massive disasters happen.
 The question goes to the very heart of various religions' concepts of God and of the workings of the universe:

 How people handle the news of the disaster:

 People of various faiths interpret the events differently:

 A Buddhist, Hindu, Muslim or non-theistic parent does not grieve less than a Christian parent on the death of their child.
 Theists can perhaps take solace in the belief that God cares for the victims and morns with the survivors.
-Non-theists can perhaps adjust to the tragedy by realizing that it was not caused by a vengeful God; rather it was the result of blind processes.
+Non-theists can perhaps adjust to the tragedy by realizing that it was not caused by a vengeful God; rather it was the result of blind processes in the Earth.

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.